 I love simple logos that get their point across with little or no words.
 With that being said, of course I love the White Sox’s current alternate logo that’s been in use since 1990.
 A white sock in the middle of a baseball diamond, not really too many ways you could get that confused with other teams.
 It’s simple and easy to understand and therefore gets an A+ in my book!

 Now that we’ve seen what both teams have done in the past, one of these Chicago favorites is actually letting fans vote for the next logo that will be used.
 The Cubs want to celebrate Wrigley Field turning 100 years old and therefore turned to the people who know the team the best, the fans!
-Click on over to their Fan page and vote for your favorite.
+Don’t forget – we have downloadable Chicago Cubs and Chicago White Sox logos* for each of the design’s above.
+But please note:

 I can’t end a post about the Cubs and White Sox without posting some fan favorite videos to get you pumped up for the day ahead.
 Each video has the right stuff to get you geared up to hit that next item on your to-do list out of the park!